-MGMT 14 Entrepreneurship
+MGMT 14 Entrepreneurship Transferable to CSU

 Principles of establishing and managing a small business, including the preparation of a business plan; emphasis on goal-setting, types of business organizations, obtaining licenses and permits, financing options, accounting aspects, legal requirements, managing the enterprise, and other aspects in business entrepreneurship.
 Not open to students who have taken AG 14.
 (L,M)